KoanOps/Recs/README.md

 [What to avoid like the plague?](https://github.com/KoanOps/BookRecs/blob/master/Plague.md)

-What can't be learned in books? <br>
+What can't be learned in books?

 FX hedging <br>
 Counterparty risk<br>
 FI exotics <br>